Bank of England £50 note: History

 The ability to redeem banknotes for gold ceased in 1931 when Britain stopped using the gold standard.
 The £50 note ceased to be produced by the Bank of England in 1943 and did not reappear until it was reintroduced in 1981.
 These D series notes were predominantly olive green on both sides, with an image of Queen Elizabeth II on the front (as with all subsequent £50 notes) and an image of architect Christopher Wren on the back.
 As a security feature, this note had a metallic thread running through it, which was upgraded to a "windowed" thread from July 1988 onward.
 The thread is woven into the paper such that it forms a dashed line, yet appears as a single line when held up to the light.
 The series D note was gradually replaced by the series E, beginning in 1994.
 This reddish note replaced Christopher Wren with John Houblon, the first governor of the Bank of England, on the reverse.
 As an additional security feature, these notes had a foil patch on the front.
 The E revision series did not have a £50 note.

 The 2011 £50 note features two portraits on the reverse: engineer and scientist James Watt and industrialist and entrepreneur Matthew Boulton, along with the Whitbread Engine and the Soho Manufactory.
 The note has a number of security features in addition to the metallic thread, including motion thread, raised print, a watermark, microlettering, a see-through registration device, and a colourful pattern that only appears under ultraviolet light.
 It is the first Bank of England banknote to feature two people on the reverse, and the first Bank of England note to feature the motion thread security feature.
 This is an image in a broken green thread that moves as the note is viewed from different angles.

 The new Series G £50 note was brought into circulation in June 2021; it is the last of the Bank of England's notes to switch from paper to polymer.
 The reverse of the note features a portrait of mathematician and codebreaker Alan Turing.

-The image of Alan Turing was selected by the Bank of England in 2019.
+This image of Alan Turing was selected by the Bank of England in 2019.

 Suggestions were sought by the Bank for eligible scientists prior to Turing's selection.
 Some 227,299 nominations covering 989 scientists were received, and the shortlist eventually consisted of (in individuals and pairs) Mary Anning, Paul Dirac, Rosalind Franklin, William Herschel and Caroline Herschel, Dorothy Hodgkin, Ada Lovelace and Charles Babbage, Stephen Hawking, James Clerk Maxwell, Srinivasa Ramanujan, Ernest Rutherford, Frederick Sanger, and Alan Turing.